Alicerecruiter/cron-predictor/README.md

 # Simple Crontab Calculator

-A command line program to calculate the time of the next occurance of a simplified crontab.
+A command line program to calculate the time of the next occurence of a simplified crontab.

 Crontabs for the purposes of this calculator use the syntax: